 The round absorber surface of the evacuated tubes passively track the sun throughout the day, so no mechanical tracking device is required.
 This allows optimum surface area exposure from 7am to 5pm which covers the majority of the solar radiation each day.
 The Apricus evacuated tubes receive >20% more solar exposure compared to a flat absorber, allowing more solar energy conversion to heat each day.

 The passive tracking feature also allows the collector to be installed at directions East or West of equator pointing (North or South) without too much reduction in output.
-A comparison completed for an Apricus AP-30 system installed in Sydney, Australia showed an annual reduced output of only 5% for N-E or N-W, and 16% for E or W direction (% reduction may differ in other regions).
+A comparison completed for an Apricus ETC-30 system installed in Sydney, Australia showed an annual reduced output of only 5% for N-E or N-W, and 16% for E or W direction (% reduction may differ in other regions).
 This provides a great degree of flexibility when selecting a suitable location for the collector on a building.

 For a more detailed explanation about passive tracking and incidence angle modifiers (IAM) click here.

 The header pipe in the AP series evacuated tube solar collectors is designed for reliability.
 Large fluctuations in operating temperatures from day to night cause thermal expansion and contraction of the metal, which, combined with high operating pressures, places a huge amount of stress on brazed connection points.